 1st place: Assault on the Control Room

-Even as late as March 2006 I was still counting level 2 as my favourite, which I know because I said so in the Banshee battles article I posted then (since revised).
-Somewhere along the line though, my countless treks though the snow of AOTCR must have changed my mind because nowadays it's easily my number one, and by far the level I tackle most often.
+Even as late as March 2006 I was still counting level 2 as my favourite, which I know because I said so in the Banshee battling article I posted then (since revised).
+Somewhere along the line though, my countless treks though the snow of AOTCR must have changed my mind because nowadays it's easily my number one, and the level I tackle most often by far.
 Outdoor fighting is my favourite and there's lots of it here.
 The outdoor areas are spacious and beautiful, you've got almost all the weapons and vehicles to play with, you've got plentiful Marines there too, and it's gloriously long.
 It's a real marathon and a great adventure.
 It's also great for how many different ways you can play it, bearing in mind all the kit and all the wide open spaces.
 Plus you're fighting the Covenant of course, not the far less engaging Flood.

 Although the rooms have an admittedly repetitious style, I've never really minded that myself.
 They're large enough not to feel claustrophobic, and they each have their own character once you get to know them.
 I greatly enjoy battling through them, and probably get almost as much enjoyment from the indoor work as the outdoor work.

 Here's another level that panders to my preference for outdoor fighting.
 Not only that, it's gorgeous, with rolling green hills, cliffs and meandering streams - my favourite visual style of all the levels.
 Lots of Marines to fight alongside too of course, and there's some great sniping to be had.
 Remember when you got your hands on that rifle for the first time?
 Oooh, tasty!
 It's also perhaps the least linear of the levels.
 The wide open spaces give you so much freedom to approach the enemy as you wish, and in the second part of the level you can tackle the three survivor areas in whatever order you wish.